bharathsp/data-engineering-portfolio/Databricks/Certification Exam/Databricks fundamentals MCQs.md

 * D. Unity Catalog is the optimized storage layer that provides the foundation for tables in a lakehouse on Databricks.

 ```
-B. Unity Catalog is a data storage solution for managing all your data and AI assets, including structured, semi-structured, and unstructured data.
+A. Unity Catalog provides a single interface to manage platform-wide permissions, audits, and data sharing for all your data and AI governance needs.

+Why:
+This is because Unity Catalog is focused on governance, permissions, and unified access management, not storage or AI engines.
+The other options are incorrect because they confuse storage, intelligence engines, or storage layers with governance.
 ```

 ---